Skip to content

 Code

 The code is meant to work without the Serial monitor, but I’ve add some functions and kept the wiring to use with Serial monitor and check the LDR value.
+Download the code here or check below.

 Result